SirSgtCire/Story-Engine/README.md

 - After filling in each section, we return the resulting collection of sentences

 ## Installation / Usage
-Run the following command in terminal inside the project:
-`mvn -X -U clean test -Dprop.file=src/main/resources/config.properties`
+Run the following command in terminal inside the project: `mvn -X -U clean test`

 ## Development